Christian Augustus, Count Palatine of Sulzbach: Life

-Christian Augustus was born in Sulzbach in 1622 as the eldest son of Augustus, Count Palatine of Sulzbach.
+Christian Augustus was born in Sulzbach in 1622 as the eldest son of Augustus, Count Palatine of Sulzbach and Hedwig of Holstein-Gottorp.
 He succeeded his father in August 1632, at the age of 10.
 Christian Augustus was a tolerant ruler.
 He granted his citizens the right to choose their Christian denomination and introduced the Simultaneum, whereby churches had both Protestant and Catholic services.
-In 1666 he permitted Jews to settle in the Duchy of Sulzbach.
-Under his rule, Sulzbach also became an intellectual centre and the site of a regionally significant printing industry.
+In 1666 he permitted Jews to settle in the Duchy of Sulzbach and, due to his interest in mysticism and the Kabbalah, allowed a Hebrew print-shop.
+Under his rule, Sulzbach also became an intellectual center and the site of a regionally significant printing industry.

-He had a close relationship with his grand daughter Sibylle of Saxe-Lauenburg, wife of Louis William of Baden-Baden and Regent of her son's dominions.
+Christian had a close relationship with his granddaughter Sibylle of Saxe-Lauenburg, wife of Louis William of Baden-Baden and Regent of her son's dominions.

 Christian Augustus died in Sulzbach in 1708 and was buried in the Church of Sancta Maria in Sulzbach.

 Marriage and issue

-Christian Augustus married Amalie of Nassau-Siegen (12 September 1615 – 24 August 1669), daughter of Count John VII, on 27 March 1649 and had the following children:
+Christian Augustus married Amalie of Nassau-Siegen, daughter of Count John VII, on 27 March 1649 and had the following children: